lab1092/blender-manual_ja/manual/render/post_process/motion_blur.rst

-*Image 3* on the other hand shows the rendering of frame 1 when Motion Blur is set and 8 'intermediate' frames are computed. :guilabel:`Shutter` is set to 0.5; this means that the 8 'intermediate' frames are computed on a 0.
+*Image 3* on the other hand shows the rendering of frame 1 when Motion Blur is set and 8 'intermediate' frames are computed. *Shutter* is set to 0.5; this means that the 8 'intermediate' frames are computed on a 0.
 5 frame period starting from frame 1.
 This is very evident since the whole 'blurriness' of the cube occurs half a unit before and half a unit after the main cube body.